k0pernikus/timr-report-manager/docs/README.md

 - it shows the hours both in the hour:minute (e.g. `5:15`), and as hours (e.g. `5.25`) for working with different time tracking tools at the same time

-Furthermore, this reports groups the activity by the notes.

 # Conventions

 ## Keywords in Notes